javierev/flashcart/README.md

-# Flash Chart
+# Flash Cart

-Flash Chart is a very simple android application for creating your own shopping list.
+Flash Cart is a very simple android application for creating your own shopping list.
 It does nothing yet, but sooner or later it will be able to:

 * Create new shopping list
 * Add as many products as you want to your list